CrimsonMaple/Rei-Six/README.md

  CrimsonMaple for continuing ReiNAND.

- Rei for coding the orginial ReiNAND.
+ Reisyukaku for coding the original ReiNAND.

  Lilith Valentine for helping to reboot the project and testing.